GovTechSG/seed-documentation/snippets/snippets-seed-offboarding-faq.md

 1. If you encounter this error, complete one of the following methods to get your Intune Device ID:

-    - Go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile) and get the Intune Device ID from your account profile.
+    - Go to the [TechPass Portal](https://portal.techpass.gov.sg/secure/account/profile) and get the Intune Device ID from your account profile.

-    - If you can't access the TechPass portal, please submit an [incident request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support to get your Intune Device ID.
+    - If you can't access the TechPass Portal, please submit an [incident request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support to get your Intune Device ID.

 2. When you have your Intune Device ID proceed with **Phase B: Submit Intune Device ID** to remove device record.